 We walk together but no longer hand in hand, it’s our new normal.
 We are a team, and I love that we can put our differences aside and hang together, we’re finally in a good place.
 Lol…for now.

 We dressed up to attend our son’s convocation, stuffing last-minute supplies of tissues into my purse, just in case.
-Our son walked across the stage and accepted his diploma, this chapter of his life closed with an exciting new chapter beginning.
+Our son walked across the stage and accepted his degree, this chapter of his life is closed with an exciting new chapter beginning.
 The world is his oyster, he’s ready to take on opportunities life has to offer, I’m curious where he finds his pearls.

 Family time dominated, there were several funny stories, a few debates and some thought-provoking conversations, but for the most part, we celebrated our son and his girlfriend (who recently graduated) their accomplishments and what the future may hold.

 My son and his girlfriend, high school sweethearts, they have the world in their grasps.
 So much to look forward to, nothing is out of reach with a bit of hard work.
 Reminding them to follow their dreams and passions, the rest will fall into place.
 There is no race or finish line, remember to enjoy the journey.